 Although the focus of most of this work is on modelling behaviour data, we would like the employed mechanisms to be plausibly implementable in the parts of the brain they functionally correspond to.
 Apart from the lack of neuronal-level evidence that the hippocampal complex may perform Bayesian inference or even represent uncertainty, the possibility of the implementation of such a mechanism given the anatomical and electrophysiological constraints of this network of brain cells is also unclear.

-Below, we briefly review probabilistic neural spatial models which have been pro- posed in literature (Chapter 2 provides more general review of computational cognitive models of spatial memory).
+Below, we briefly review probabilistic neural spatial models which have been pro- posed in the literature (Chapter 2 provides more general review of computational cognitive models of spatial memory).
 We start with normative models of dealing with spatial uncertainty, which derive optimal solutions to the problem a system might be solving (Marr’s computational level), and then continue describing mechanistic (implemen- tation level) models which might facilitate these, and their consistency with what is known about the hippocampal complex.
-More extensive review of Bayesian models in brains can be found in (Pouget et al., 2013; Vilares & Kording, 2011).
+Amore extensive review of Bayesian models in brains can be found in (Pouget et al., 2013; Vilares & Kording, 2011).
 There is currently little experimental support for any of the proposed neural uncertainty repre- sentations.

-Models of probabilistic estimation of spatial information have been pioneered by (Bousquet et al., 1997), who suggested to use a Kalman filter to model localization in the hippocampus.
+Models of probabilistic estimation of spatial information have been pioneered by (Bousquet et al., 1997), who suggested the use of a Kalman filter to model localization in the hippocampus.
 A Kalman filter is a dynamic Bayesian inference algorithm for estimating the values of unknown, not directly observable variables (such as location) from noisy observations, yielding statistically optimal estimates if the noise is normally distributed (Kalman, 1960).
 MacNeilage et al. (2008) also put forth arguments for dy- namic Bayesian inference as a model of spatial orientation, mentioning both Kalman filters and particle filtering (a related Bayesian filtering algorithm using samples in- stead of parameters to represent probability distributions) and leaving the question of their neural implementation open.
 Particle filter-based models of localization on the algorithmic level have been suggested by (Fox & Prescott, 2010; Cheung et al., 2012).
 Osborn (2010) went beyond localization, suggesting a Kalman filtering approach to also account for localizing objects in the environment.
 Recently, Penny et al. (2013) argued that if one presupposes the existence of ‘observation’ and ‘dynamic’ models,

 Observation models and dynamic models are mathematical functions mapping from true states to observed states, and from pre-motion to post-motion states, respectively.